 Before stand-your-ground laws caught on in Louisiana, the castle doctrine was the law of the land.
 These self-defense statutes gave individuals the right to use lethal force to protect themselves when they are on their property.
 The law considers one’s car and home to be one’s “castle,” which makes use of deadly force in self-defense warranted in both instances.

 The Louisiana Castle doctrine expanded the scope of justifiable homicide, but it did nothing to protect individuals who felt threatened away from their property.
-The implementation of stand-your-ground laws added to the castle doctrine and introduced an unprecedented amount of protection for individuals who use lethal force, or otherwise, in self-defense.
+The implementation of stand-your-ground laws added to the castle doctrine and introduced an unprecedented amount of protection for individuals who use lethal force or otherwise in self-defense.

 Louisiana Stand Your Ground Laws

 Louisiana’s stand-your-ground laws are the exact opposite of the former duty to retreat.
-R.S.
-14:19(c) of the Louisiana Criminal Code states:
+RS 14:19(c) of the Louisiana Criminal Code states:

 “A person who is not engaged in an unlawful activity and who is in a place where he or she has a right to be shall have no duty to retreat before using force or violence as provided for in this Section and may stand his or her ground and meet force with force.”

-Stand your ground differs from many of the self-defense laws to come before it as it permitted individuals to use deadly force in any situation when they feel an immediate threat of danger and not only in their homes or cars.
+The statute continues to say that a judge may not consider the possibility of retreat to determine whether or not the person used force justifiably.
+Stand your ground differs from many of the self-defense laws to come before it, as it permitted individuals to use deadly force in any situation when they feel an immediate threat of danger and not only in their homes or cars.

 When claiming self-defense, one must be able to establish and prove four very fundamental elements: an unprovoked attack, imminent injury or death, a reasonable degree of force, and reasonable fear of injury.
 One’s ability to prove all of these in court can be the difference between walking free and facing homicide charges.

+It’s best to prepare yourself for a potential legal battle by acquiring a seasoned criminal defense lawyer.
 Louisiana criminal defense attorney Eric G. Johnson with the John D. & Eric G. Johnson Law Firm is a highly respected lawyer who has experience representing individuals facing a range of criminal charges.
 Eric can analyze the facts of your case, inform you of your options, and provide sound criminal defense to all presented charges.
 Contact us today at 318-377-1555 for a free case evaluation.